kroganlab/RMSQv3/README.md

 ```

 ##### mist
 Converts MaxQuant evidence file into a file format compatible with the MiST pipeline.
 Note that this is the MiST *data* file, and that an additional *keys* file will have to be constructed before running MiST.
-Multiple species can be searched at once, simply separate them by a "-". (eg. human-mouse)
+Multiple species can be searched at once, simply separate them by a "-". (eg. `HUMAN-MOUSE`)

 ```
 Arguments: